thiaguindograu1234/botnet-source/README.md

 # features
-shell command execution
+shell command execution for windows

-DDoS (in testing)
+DDoS (in development)

 This is only for educational porpuses!!